Sallam ibn Mishkam: Debate with Muhammad

+It's also important to note that this narration is considered weak by Islamic scholars, due to these narrations coming from Muhammad ibn Abi Muhammad al-Ansari, who is unknown in status.

 Conflict with Muhammad

 Soon after the Battle of Badr and the expulsion of the Qaynuqa tribe from Medina, the chief of Mecca, Abu Sufyan, knocked on Sallam’s door.
 He frankly admitted that he had brought 200 cavalry to Medina to negotiate an alliance against Muhammad, but that Huyayy ibn Akhtab had been afraid to admit him to his own house.
-Sallam warmly invited Abu Sufyan into his home, and as the guest later reported: “Though I did not stay long because I was in a hurry, Sallam ibn Mishkam gave me good wine and refreshed me in full measure.
-I wasn’t a destitute beggar, but rather a hungry traveller who dropped in for the evening.”
+Sallam warmly invited Abu Sufyan into his home, and as the guest later reported: "Though I did not stay long because I was in a hurry, Sallam ibn Mishkam gave me good wine and refreshed me in full measure.
+I wasn’t a destitute beggar, but rather a hungry traveller who dropped in for the evening."
 Sallam shared information about Medina’s vulnerable points, so it was probably acting on his tip-offs that Abu Sufyan’s men the next day raided north-eastern Medina in the episode known as the Invasion of Sawiq.

 In August 625 Muhammad visited the Nadir quarter to ask for money, but while the elders were considering his request, he suddenly fled home.
 He announced that Huyayy ibn Akhtab was plotting to kill him and that Amr ibn Jihash had volunteered to drop a rock on his head; however, Sallam ibn Mishkam had taken the honourable path of trying to dissuade them from such treachery.
 If the plot was real, it is interesting that Sallam should have suddenly tried to protect Muhammad; and if the plot was a fabrication, it is equally interesting that the Muslim sources should wish to exonerate Sallam.

 Following this assassination accusation, Muhammad demanded that the Nadir leave their ancestral homes in Medina.
 Sallam urged Huyayy to accept the safe-conduct out of the city because he did not believe they had a realistic hope of successfully defying Muhammad.
 Huyayy argued that the Nadir fortresses were prepared a twelve months’ siege and that, since neighbouring tribes had promised to relieve them, they would soon call Muhammad’s bluff.
 However, when the relief failed to materialise, Salla again urged his chief to reconsider.
 After two more weeks, Muhammad began to destroy the Nadir date-orchards.
-While the women wailed and tore their robes, Sallam complained: “Our palms are precious!
-Once planted, they will not bear fruit for thirty years more if cut down!”
+While the women wailed and tore their robes, Sallam complained: "Our palms are precious!
+Once planted, they will not bear fruit for thirty years more if cut down!"
 Huyayy realised that there was no point in remaining if their livelihood were destroyed, so after more pressing from Sallam, he accepted Muhammad’s terms of surrender.
 The Nadir left Medina.